IBM/aspera-cli/docs/README.erb.md

 ```

 > [!TIP]
-> Use `--display=data` on the `overview` command so that only the raw JSON array is written to stdout, with no table headers or status lines.
+> Use `--out.level=data` on the `overview` command so that only the raw JSON array is written to stdout, with no table headers or status lines.

 The `import` command accepts a JSON array where each element is a vault secret object (same schema as `create`).
 `--bulk` makes each entry reported individually in the result table; omit it to get a single-line summary.